Writing your own eBook is one of the best ways to make money and earn passive income.

 You can also create a sales page by assigning a simple page on your blog to be your sales page.

-Many child themes come with a “sales page/landing page” template that enable some landing page features.
+Many child themes come with a “sales page/landing page” template that enables some landing page features.

 The sales page for Blogcabulary Plus was a total hit!

 I created myself using Thrive Architect.

 Thrive Architect is a page and layout builder plugin for WordPress.